marciliocn/void-installer/README.md

 	- In Arch x86_64
 	- <sup id="f1">1</sup> [↩](#a1) With `void-live-x86_64-musl-20190526.iso` live image
 		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image didn't work: after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.`
+- Use 512MB for EFISIZE should be sufficient to host 7 to 8 kernel versions (only 100MB do not work for another full kernel upgrade)
 - The installation process running about 12 min in VirtualBox with SATA storage

 ### TODO